 Enter the bamboo toothbrush.
 You'll be hard-pressed to find a toothbrush that looks this good and can be composted after you are finished with it.

 Modern surfboards are usually made from fiberglass, a reinforced plastic composite made from glass fibers embedded in a resin matrix.
-Fibreglass is strong, but it is hazardous to process and damage is difficult to fix.
+Fiberglass is strong, but it is hazardous to process and damage is difficult to fix.

 Bamboo surfboards offer a great alternative that is lighter and ofter stronger than typical traditional fiberglass boards.
 Bamboo boards are perfect for trick surfers as they have more flex and spring.